qgis/QGIS-Documentation/docs/developers_guide/git.rst

 1. Fork the repository on GitHub
 2. (Optional) Clone it onto your local computer and set up the build environment
 3. Create a new branch and do the edits for development
-4. Commit and push it back to the remote fork on GitHub
+4. Commit your changes and push your branch back to the remote fork on GitHub
 5. Open a pull request (PR) that will pull the commit(s) from your branch into the master branch.
 For pull request is offered as web link (URL) right after the push.

 .. note:: Regarding (optional) step 2: Contributions to QGIS code can be also be